 The versions currently available at OSC are

-The available programs are ABAQUS/CAE, ABAQUS/Standard and ABAQUS/Explicit.
-Currently, 6.12-pr3 is not available for academic users.
+The available programs are ABAQUS/CAE, ABAQUS/Standard and ABAQUS/Explicit. .

-Use of ABAQUS for academic purposes requires validation.
-To obtain validation please complete and return the "Academic Agreement to Use ABAQUS," located in the Academic Agreement Forms Page
+To obtain validation please complete and return the "Academic Agreement to Use ABAQUS," located in the Software Forms Page.

 module avail abaqus to view available ABAQUS modules for a given machine.
 To select a particular software version, type:

 module load software-name.
 For example: To select ABAQUS version 6.11-2 on Oakley, type: